BillingX for RevOps & CTOs

 BP Stream

-is the integration accelerator: a Salesforce-native foundation that helps enable reliable, bi-directional data flow between Salesforce and billing—without the complexity and overhead that often comes with traditional middleware and custom code.
+is the integration accelerator: a Salesforce-native foundation that helps enable reliable, bi-directional data flow between Salesforce (or Nue) and BillingPlatform - without the complexity and overhead that often comes with traditional middleware and custom code.
 It’s especially valuable when you need stronger validation at the source, predictable retry behavior, and cleaner operational ownership for integration flows.

 Together, they create a practical path to modern revenue operations: BillingX defines and implements the operating model and reliability patterns, while BP Stream helps operationalize those patterns with a scalable integration backbone.
 The result is fewer integration failures, faster change velocity, and a more admin-owned, dependable quote-to-revenue engine.